 Over the last decade, the Partnership for Environment and Disaster Risk Reduction (PEDRR) has supported Member States, major stakeholders and local communities in promoting ecosystem-based solutions for disaster risk reduction (Eco-DRR) and ecosystem-based adaptation (EbA).

-PEDRR celebrated its 10th anniversary in December 2018 and is organizing its Fourth International Science-Policy Workshop on the UN campus in Bonn.
-On 12-14 February 2019, more than 50 international researchers and practitioners will meet to review the progress made in the field of Eco-DRR, identify science gaps, and explore opportunities on the science-policy horizon to advance the 2030 international development agenda.
-The event will bring together communities concerned with ecosystem-based disaster risk reduction, adaptation, biodiversity conservation and planning, and establish a dialogue on how to better mainstream and utilize ecosystem-based approaches in the context of sustainable development.
+PEDRR celebrated its 10th anniversary in December 2018, and had organized its Fourth International Science-Policy Workshop on the UN campus in Bonn.
+On 12-14 February 2019, more than 50 international researchers and practitioners met to review the progress made in the field of Eco-DRR, identify science gaps, and explore opportunities on the science-policy horizon to advance the 2030 international development agenda.
+The event brought together communities concerned with ecosystem-based disaster risk reduction, adaptation, biodiversity conservation and planning, and established a dialogue on how to better mainstream and utilize ecosystem-based approaches in the context of sustainable development.

 To find out more about PEDRR, please click here.